-As discussed in our Overview, we continue to focus on maintaining liquidity and securing meaningful new project awards and backlog in the near-term, and generating operating income and cash flow from operations in the longer-term.
-We have made significant progress in our efforts to increase our backlog and improve and preserve our liquidity, including ongoing cost reductions (including reducing the cash compensation paid to our directors and the salaries of our executive officers) and the sale of underutilized assets.
-In addition, at December 31, 2018, we continue to have \$18.9 million of assets held for sale; however, we can provide no assurances that we will successfully sell these assets or that we will recover their carrying value.
-The primary uses of our liquidity for 2019 and the foreseeable future are to fund:
+As discussed in our Overview, we continue to focus on securing profitable new project awards and backlog in the near-term and generating operating income and cash flows in the longer-term.
+We have made significant progress in our efforts to preserve and improve our liquidity, including cost reductions (including reducing the compensation of our directors and executive officers), the sale of underutilized assets and facilities and an improved overall cashflow position on our projects in backlog.
+In addition, at December 31, 2019, we continue to have \$9.0 million of assets held for sale; however, we can provide no assurances that we will successfully sell these assets or that we will recover their carrying value.
+Further, in February 2020, we reached a \$10.0 million settlement related to disputed change orders for a completed project and received payment from the customer in February 2020.
+The primary uses of our liquidity for 2020 and the foreseeable future are to fund:

-- The underutilization of our facilities within our Fabrication Division, and to a lesser extent within our Shipyard Division, until we secure and/or begin to execute sufficient backlog to fully recover our overhead costs; - Capital expenditures (including potential enhancements to our Shipyard Division facilities); - Accrued contract losses recorded at December 31, 2018; - Working capital requirements for our projects (including the potential SeaOne project and potential additional projects for the U.S. Navy if the aforementioned options are exercised); - · The expansion of our EPC Division; and - · Corporate administrative expenses and strategic initiatives.
+- Overhead costs associated with the underutilization of our facilities within our Fabrication & Services Division and Shipyard Division, until we secure and/or begin to execute sufficient backlog to fully recover our overhead costs; - Capital expenditures (including enhancements to our Shipyard Division facilities to execute our backlog); - Accrued contract losses recorded at December 31, 2019; - Working capital requirements for our projects (including the unwind of advance payments and potential additional projects for the U.S. Navy if the aforementioned options are exercised); and - Corporate administrative expenses and initiatives to diversify and enhance our business.